dbahadori/dbahadori.github.io/_talks/Industry-2.md

 ---
-title: "Introduction of Industry 4.0 Dimensions and Core Technologies"
+title: "Introduction of Industry 4.0 and Its Core Technologies"
 collection: teaching
 type: "Lecturing"
 permalink: /teaching/Industry-2